fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 When you hear the phrase “bestselling author”, what comes to mind?
 A famous writer?
 A book flying off the shelves?
 A massive, life-changing success?

 For many aspiring authors, hitting a bestseller list feels like the ultimate goal.
 It’s a sign that your book has made it—that readers love it, bookstores are stocking it, and publishers are taking notice.
 But what does being a bestseller actually mean?
-And how do books get there?
+How do books get there?

 The truth might surprise you.
 Let’s break it down.

 The New York Times Bestseller List (NYT List) is one of the most well-known and respected lists in the publishing world.
-When a book lands on this list, it carries a certain prestige—many readers assume it must be one of the best books out there.
+When a book lands on this list, it carries a certain prestige—readers assume it must be one of the best available.

 But here’s the secret: it’s not just about how many books you sell.